Color Conditional Generation with Sliced Wasserstein Guidance: Background

 \subsection{Conditioning Process in Diffusion Models}

 Diffusion models \cite{ho2020denoising, song2020score} are a class of generative models that learn to iteratively denoise a data distribution.
-To describe the conditioning process in diffusion models, we can express the posterior distribution in terms of the gradient of the log-likelihood and the unconditional score using Bayes' rule:
+To describe the conditioning process in diffusion models, we use Bayes' rule to express the posterior distribution in terms of the gradient of the log-likelihood and the unconditional score:

 where $y$ represents the conditioning, and $x_{t}$ is the noisy sample at noise level $t$.

 Diffusion Posterior Sampling (DPS) \cite{chung2022diffusion} introduced an approximation for the conditional likelihood based on a predicted noiseless sample, $\hat{x}_{0} = \mathbb{E}(x_{0}|x_{t})$, as